ChrstphrHll/npc_gen/students/Celaeno Amkissra.md

 ### Description
 - Half-Orc Artificer from Magmus Centerhold
 - 8th year Assault student in Jettenia
-- shoulder length curly black hair that's plain, Brown eyes, and Pale Gray skin
+- shoulder length frizzy turquoise hair that's plain, Brown eyes, and Pale Gray skin
 - Is Persuasive and Timid, and has Finesse as their ideal

 ### Organizations